-Туре Valuation technique Significant unobservable inputs Inter relationship between significant unobservable inputs and fair value Investment in equity securities each.
-The Company has ompany had invested in 7,143 equity purchased this investment and belie lue of the investment is not signify to the carrying value. eves that the difference between
+Туре Valuation technique Significant unobservable inputs Inter relationship between significant unobservable inputs and fair value In the previous years, Company had invested in 7,143 equity shares of face value of Rs 10 each.
+The Company has purchased this investment and believes that the difference between fair value and face value of the investment is not significant.
+Hence the fair value is considered to be similar to the carrying value.